adventureseeker981/rigvedlearn/README.md

+# Our Introduction

+Namaste!
+We are the students of Rishihood University located in Sonipat, Haryana.
+We are currently pursuing our first year bachelorate degree. we are currently studying a course in our collage called UNDERSTANDING INDIA which teaches us about the history and culture of India and from there we got the interest in this field.
+We are open to future opportunities like this with full interest and dedicaton.
 # Why we chose Mandala 1

 Mandala 1 of the Rigveda holds profound significance as the opening book of humanity's oldest sacred text,